-Does your lab glass meet any of the following criteria?
+Does your lab glass meet any of the following criteria, is it or does it?

-- Contains trace amounts of extremely hazardous chemicals
+- contain trace amounts of extremely hazardous chemicals

 If yes, submit your glass as hazardous waste.
 For more information and to submit, visit: Hazardous Waste Disposal.